 Since the release of The Blair Witch Project in 1999, one of the most discussed topics, second to the speculation and deliberation to the fate of the three missing students, is the discussion to the history of the Blair Witch herself.

 What is known is that in February of 1785, several children in the township of Blair, Maryland accused a local woman named Elly Kedward of luring them into her home to draw blood and terrified them in unorthodox means.
 Each child had a different story as to what they experienced, each one being more frightening than the next.
 As she cut each child to draw blood she would then instruct them to stand in the corner one child at a time and face the wall where she had scrawled what appeared to be ancient celtic runes.
 She then demanded they slap the wall with their blood soaked hands and scream.
 If they didn't slap the wall hard enough she would whip them with a leather strap.
 If they didn't leave a strong enough bloody handprint on the wall, she would cut their hands deeper and squeeze their wrists like a sponge to excrete more blood from their tiny bodies.
-If they didn't scream loud enough, she would scream hard directly into their ears.
-If they still didn't do so, she would then cut their ears.
+If they didn't scream loud enough, she herself would scream hard and loud directly into their ears.
+If they still didn't oblige her enough, she would then cut into their ears with sharp fingernails.